symfony/symfony-docs/book/doctrine.rst

 Doctrine is highly configurable, though you probably won't ever need to worry about most of its options.
-To find out more about configuring Doctrine, see the Doctrine section of the :doc:`reference manual </reference/configuration/doctrine>`.
+To find out more about configuring Doctrine, see the Doctrine section of the :doc:`config reference </reference/configuration/doctrine>`.

 Lifecycle Callbacks
 -------------------